JNRowe/cupage/doc/configuration.rst

 command line option.

 The configuration file is a ``INI`` format file, with a section for each site definition.
-The section header is the site's name which will be displayed in the update output, or used to select individual sites to check on the command line.
+The section header is the site’s name which will be displayed in the update output, or used to select individual sites to check on the command line.
 Each section consists of a section of ``name=value`` option pairs.